Have you ever felt overwhelmed and stressed with too much to do and insufficient time? It’s a familiar feeling.

 Make changes when you become aware of how much time you wasted.
-Budget your time wisely, so you have ample time and resources to do a quality job.
-This list and many more such timewasters serve as distractions from doing our work.
+Budget your time wisely so you have ample time and resources to do a quality job.
+This list and many more such timewasters distract us from doing our work.
 They are bad habits we need to eliminate strategically, and we will find a lot more time to focus on other activities that will enhance our grades, careers, and lives.

 Once formed, habits allow us to do things automatically in everyday life.
 Our practices start through repeated actions that may come with rewards.

 Studies say it takes 21 to 66 days to break a bad habit like scrolling aimlessly through email or social media rather than using your time more productively.

 How Long Does It Take To Make A Good Habit?